 2.4% of the Indian population speak Punjabi as their first language.
 Thus, 87% of Punjabi Indians speak Punjabi as their first language.
 Indian Punjabi is almost the same as Indian Punjabi, and it is easier to compare with Pakistani Punjabi.

-Learning a second language such as Punjabi by Ling is like playing a game, as it is simple and effective.
+Learning a second language such as Punjabi with the help of the Ling app is like playing a game, as it is simple and effective.
 With support for language research, Ling can help you achieve flow in record time.
-The benefits of using Simya Solution’s Ling App, Write Me, or Simply Learn for learning Punjabi or any other language are:
+Following are the benefits of using the Ling app for learning Punjabi or any other language:

 - Master the language with lots of instructions and a grammar guide.

-- Fun mini-games and interesting quizzes can help you quickly master a new language (Ling offers 60+ languages).
+- Fun mini-games and interesting quizzes can help you quickly master a new language.

 - Practice hundreds of conversations anytime, anywhere.
 Discuss daily topics with our chatbots.